AndrewRook/getting_out/slideshow.md

 ###Have a Back Up Plan
-* The sooner, the better
+* The sooner, the better<!-- .element: class="fragment" data-fragment-index="1" -->
-* <!-- .element: class="fragment" data-fragment-index="1" -->Make it concrete and actionable
+* <!-- .element: class="fragment" data-fragment-index="2" -->Make it concrete and actionable
 * <!-- .element: style="color:black" -->this is placeholder text to left alighn the list. it doesn't have any useful content in it.